LONGFIELD HOUSE ****

 Basic Tariff is per week and includes any taxes and all bed-linen and towels.

-Oil for the central heating is metred and payable on departure at cost price per litre inc. 5% VAT.
+Electricty and Oil for the central heating is metered and payable on departure at cost price per litre inc. 5% VAT.

-Although it is without firm commitment, we are very happy to pencil in tentative reservations for 2018 and 2019.
+Although it is without firm commitment, we are very happy to pencil in tentative reservations for 2019 and 2020 and 2021.
 Because guests sometimes have to change plans, we must encourage them to keep us informed.
 Therefore, when making a provisional reservation for either year, we ask you to let us know asap if you must cancel or change the dates.
 The reservation may then be confirmed by 25% deposit in early December to finalise your plans.

 Contact: Kevin and Christa Byrne Tel: 01951 200320